onatkaya/twitter_scraper/README.md

 npm install puppeteer
 ```

-## Running "run_both" file for automatic utilization of .py and .js codefiles
+## Running "run_both" file for automatic execution of .py and .js codefiles
 ### For MacOS/Linux:

 IMPORTANT: Before this, do not forget to assign the Nitter URL of the user that you want to scrape its tweets of to "my_url" variable (in store_pages.py).